emilygv/emilyvernon.com/services.md

 {% include hero_intro.html
-title= "Brand positioning powerup" subtitle= "You’re tasked to stand out and reach new customers, but your brand feels like it needs a refresh." description= "We will ideate, pilot and sustain growth initiatives by building stakeholder trust, empowering your teams and focusing on the right things, fast." image= "/assets/images/services_package_01.png" image_on_left= true
+title= "Brand positioning powerup" subtitle= "You’re tasked to differentiate, but your brand feels like it needs a refresh." description= "We will ideate, pilot and sustain growth initiatives by building stakeholder trust, empowering your teams and focusing on the right things, fast." image= "/assets/images/services_package_01.png" image_on_left= true